twilio/authy-java/README.md

 A cellphone is uniquely associated with an authy_id.__

-`users.createUser()` requires the user e-mail address and cellphone.
-Optionally you can pass in the countryCode or we will asume
-USA.
-The call will return you the authy id for the user that you need to store in your database.
+`users.createUser(String, String)` requires the user's e-mail address and cellphone.
+Optionally you can pass in the countryCode or we will assume USA.
+The call will return the authy id for the user that you need to store in your database.

 To create a user just use:

 	User user = users.createUser("new_user@email.com", "405-342-5699", "57");
+	// createUser takes as arguments the email, phone number and country code

 You can check if the user was created calling `user.isOk()`.
-If request went right, you need to store the authy id in your database.
+If the request was successful, you will need to store the authy id in your database.
 Use `user.getId()` to get this `id` in your database.

 	if(user.isOk())
 	// Store user.getId() in your database

 If something goes wrong `user.isOk()` returns `false` and you can see the errors using the following code